Three… two… one…

 In response to his ongoing research, Jacobson developed a complex and lengthy technique for practitioners to monitor and release unwanted tension in clients (Mackereth & Tomlinson, 2010).

-Over the years, the technique has been adapted and, for practical reasons, shortened, but remains true to the idea that physical relaxation has a positive effect on the mind (Wolpe, 1961).
+Over the years, the technique has been adapted and, for practical reasons, shortened, but it remains true to the idea that physical relaxation has a positive effect on the mind (Wolpe, 1961).

 4 Proven Benefits of PMR